René Schmidt is a father, husband, retired teacher and writer.

 René and his wife Shirley live on 40 quiet acres in Wooler, Ontario.
 Besides writing and cutting wood, René is a volunteer at a youth centre and active in his church and community.
 Meet his family.

 René and Shirley with Adrian and Daniel (with cat).
-Adrian has a masonry business in Vancouver called Ediface Masonry. masonryvancouver.ca He created the wall behind the family.
-Dan teaches E.S.L. and enjoys the beaches in Barcelona, Spain.
+Adrian has a masonry business in Vancouver and he created the wall behind the family. masonryvancouver.ca Dan teaches E.S.L. and enjoys the beaches in Barcelona, Spain.
 Shirley and René live in a super-insulated house they built a few years ago.

-While his original ambition was to be an actor, then a fiction writer, René began working as a teacher in Scarborough to pay the rent.
-He was surprised to find so many students who hated reading.
-When he couldn't find readable and interesting books in the library for them he began to write his own using the students' names as the main characters.
-René used drama and historical narratives to trick reluctant students into learning.
-He also discovered the joy of researching and writing non-fiction.
+René worked as a teacher in inner-city schools in Scarborough and was surprised so many students hated reading.
+When he couldn't find readable and interesting books in the library he began to write his own using the students' names as the main characters.
+René introduced historical facts and narratives into his stories to trick reluctant students into learning about Canada.

-Below, talking to students about the mine disasters in Springhill, Nova Scotia, René leads into a talk on child labour laws in Canada.
+Below, René is talking to students about the mine disasters and child labour laws in Eastern Canada.
 In the 1800's boys as young as twelve worked (and died) in the Springhill coal mines.

-René joins fellow Forest of Reading prize-winners and nominees at an Author's Booking Service event in Milton.
+René was a Forest of Reading prize-winner.
+Here he joins fellow prize-winners at an Author's Booking Service event in Milton.

-Some of the famous authors are Marsha Skrypuch (who organized the event) Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.
+You may recognize Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher Nadia Hohn and Marsha Skrypuch who organized the event.